 You have three options to get the results.

-The first option is to send a soil sample to a commercial soil laboratory.
+Send a soil sample to a commercial soil laboratory.
 Remember to fill the soil sample with soil from different areas in your garden.
 Because one soil sample does not accurately represent the average soil pH in your garden.
 You would not want this to happen as availing this service could cost you a hundred dollars.

-The next option you have is to visit a state university that works with a cooperative.
+You have is to visit a state university that works with a cooperative.
 Just like the first option, all you have to do is to send a soil sample for testing.
 The significant difference here is the cost, which will only be around twenty dollars.

 Of course, you can opt to do the soil testing yourself.
 You can get soil test kit for just ten dollars.